vict0rsch/PaperMemory/docs/index.md

 -   :fontawesome-solid-wand-magic-sparkles:{ .lg .middle } __Parse papers you open automatically__

-    Papers are stored in your Memory, you can them search them, tag them, take personal notes etc. This is all one click away from your browser's extension store (:fontawesome-brands-chrome: Chrome / :simple-brave: Brave / :fontawesome-brands-firefox-browser: Firefox / :fontawesome-brands-edge: Edge).
+    Papers are stored in your Memory automatically, without a click.
+You can then search them, tag them, take personal notes etc.

+    See the main features and get PaperMemory from your browser's extension store (:fontawesome-brands-chrome: Chrome / :simple-brave: Brave / :fontawesome-brands-firefox-browser: Firefox / :fontawesome-brands-edge: Edge):

     [:octicons-arrow-right-24: Getting started](getting-started.md)